MS World Discoverer: Service history

 During the period from November through February (Austral summer), the ship conducted cruises in the Southern Hemisphere and visited places like Antarctica, the Falkland Islands, Chile and Argentina.
 From March to May and August to October, the ship cruised the South Pacific Islands.
 Between the months of June and August, the ship cruised around the Alaskan region and also the Russian border around the Bering Sea.
 World Discoverer was classified as a Swedish/Finnish 1A Ice Class, allowing the ship to withstand minor floe impacts.
 The World Discoverer also had a 13000 km cruising range, allowing the ship to travel the Northwest Passage.

-The ship was captained by Oliver Kruess, who had previously crewed as chief mate.
+The ship was captained by Oliver Krüss, who had previously crewed as chief mate.
 Society Expeditions also hired a small team of experienced expedition leaders to answer tourist questions concerning the region, ice floes, their movements, and the ship's destinations.
 A small fleet of dinghies landed passengers on various shorelines for observation of local wildlife in the area.
 Each day comprised typically two to three shore expeditions, led by geologists, historians, naturalists, and marine biologists.
-The ship was equipped with an observation lounge, medical center with an active physician, library, sun deck with a small swimming pool, small fitness center, and a lecture hall.
+The ship was equipped with an observation lounge, medical center with an active physician, library, sun deck with a small swimming pool, small fitness center and a lecture hall with cinema projector.

 Wreck

 On 30 April 2000, at 4 p.m. local time (0500 GMT), the ship struck a large uncharted rock or reef in the Sandfly Passage, Solomon Islands.
-Captain Kruess sent a distress signal, which was received in Honiara, the Solomon Islands' capital city.
+Captain Krüss sent a distress signal, which was received in Honiara, the Solomon Islands' capital city.
 A passenger ferry was dispatched to the ship and all passengers were then transported to safety.
 The captain then brought the ship into Roderick Bay after the ship began to list 20 degrees and grounded it to avoid sinking.
 After underwater surveying of the ship, World Discoverer was declared a constructive total loss.
 The ship has remained in Roderick Bay ever since.

 Michael Lomax, president of Society Expeditions, congratulated the captain and crew for their heroic and professional actions, saying that they performed in an "exemplary manner" during the crisis.
 The ship was scheduled to have its annual dry-dock inspection on 11 May when annual maintenance work would have been completed.
 Also planned were two additional suites on the boat deck and the installation of a new fire protection system throughout the ship.